UndefinedLeap/UndefinedSite/blogs/BetterC.md

 ```
 ### Etc

-- Function-like macros: This should only be used if your functions are small, because macros (pre-processor) basically just do copy-paste and since pre-processor doesn't understand anything about language, it will result buggy code that is hard to debug.
+- Function-like macros: This should only be used if your functions are small because macros (pre-processor) don't understand anything about language and only copy-paste.
+It will result in buggy code that is hard to debug.

-- Variadic functions: This should be strictly avoided as it doesn't have any type-safety and this can easily break your program or introducte security vulnerability.
+- Variadic functions: This should be strictly avoided as it doesn't have any type-safety and can easily break your program or introduce security vulnerabilities.

 ## Compiler level